NethermindEth/docs/ethereum-client/engine-jsonrpc-configuration-examples.md

 {% endtab %}
 {% endtabs %}

-In the example above CL client can connect to Nethermind on the 8551 port if CL client is on the same machine or on a different machine.
+In the above example the CL client can connect to Nethermind on the 8551 port if the CL client is on the same machine or on a different machine.

 {% tabs %}
 {% tab title="Cli" %}